ssimunic/esp8266-dht22/README.md

 From [javieryanez/nodemcu-modules](https://github.com/javieryanez/nodemcu-modules/tree/master/dht22).

 ## Web server
-This script is customized for [Temp Monitor](https://github.com/ssimunic/Temp-Monitor).
+This script was originally made for [Temp Monitor](https://github.com/ssimunic/Temp-Monitor).
+You can easily customize it for your project.